Cookie Consent

 3. Litigation

 Litigation lawyers represent people in civil lawsuits in courts or before government agencies.
-They advise clients through entire legal proceedings from pre-action, filing, and trial to appeal.
+They advise clients throughout legal proceedings, from pre-action to filing, trials, and appeals.
 Common litigations include contract breaches, ownership disputes, and discrimination.
-Both on the civil cases side and business side, people are always looking for good litigation lawyers to represent them and win the case.
+It’s a popular practice area as people seek good litigation lawyers to represent them and win the case.

 4. Labor and employment law